Program Contact: Timothy Ferrarotti 203-582-7782

 All students have liability insurance coverage through the university, free of charge, while performing required clinical activity.
 Students may choose to purchase additional coverage at their own expense.

 Tuition and fees at Quinnipiac University do not include copying costs.
 The program provides electronic copies of the PA Program Student Handbook, Clinical Rotation Handbook and course syllabi.
 In addition, numerous lectures/notes and other resources are posted on Blackboard.
 If the student desires a printed copy of any program resources it is their responsibility to incur the associated costs.
-The estimated cost of photocopying/printing is $0.07 per page.
+The estimated cost of photocopying/printing is $0.10 per page.

-Background Checks:
+Background Checks

-All students entering the PA Program will be required to have an initial background check through the university-approved vendor (Exxat).
-The PA Program will also require a background recheck and a drug screen prior to entering the clinical year.
+All students entering the PA program will be required to have an initial background check through the university-approved vendor (Exxat).
+The PA program will also require a background recheck and a drug screen prior to entering the clinical year.
 Additionally, certain clinical rotation sites may require an additional check prior to the student rotating at their institution.

 Students may be required to obtain a drug screen prior to entry into the pre-clinical experience and will be required to obtain a drug screen prior to entry into the clinical phase, and periodically thereafter at the request of clinical sites, during the graduate program.
-Cost: $43.25
+Cost: $43.25 per test.
+Students must review the drug screen policy in the University Catalog.

 Students will be required to pay for the initial fee (approximately $35.00) and yearly continuance ($10.00) for the Exxat APPROVE vendor, which the university uses to manage the health requirements.
 The system allows for completion and compliance checks, storage and distribution of the students’ health requirements without involvement of the program.
 The prices are subject to change.

-CLINICAL EDUCATION TRAVEL (ex: gas, parking, public transportation):
+Clinical Education Travel (ex: gas, parking, public transportation)

 Costs for transportation, vehicle maintenance, parking, travel and housing are the responsibility of the student.
 Costs: variable